India: Several feared dead after stampede at Kumbh Mela – DW – 01/29/2025

 Reports about people killed in crowd surge

-News agency AFP reported that 15 people were dead after being crushed by a crowd surge and officials have neither confirmed nor denied the figure so far.
-Reuters reported that at least seven people have died.
+There have been different death figures, with AFP news agency reporting that at least 15 people were dead after being crushed by a crowd surge and Reuters reporting that more than seven were killed.

-Distraught family members waited outside the make-shift hospitals in the tent city created for the Maha Kumbh Mela.
-Meanhwile, videos and photographs showed belongings strewn across the ground where the stampede occured.
+Videos and photographs show distraught family members waiting outside makeshift hospitals, and clothes and bags and jackets strewn across the ground at the site of the chaotic crush.

+Officials said an initial stampede which occurred around 1 a.m. local time (1930 GMT) was "not serious."

 The Kumbh Mela is the biggest gathering of humanity in the world — where families, devotees and elderly pilgrims gather at the meeting point of rivers Ganges, Yamuna and the mythical Saraswati, once every 12 years.

-Organizers expect over 400 million people, more than the population of the US, to descend on Prayagraj city between January 13 and February 26.
+Organizers expect over 400 million people, more than the population of the US, to descend on Prayagraj, in Uttar Pradesh, between January 13 and February 26.

 Auspicious day of festival sees heavy influx of devotees